tmcd82070/Rdistance/README.md

 ___

-**MAJOR UPDATE IN PROGRESS:**
+**MAJOR UPDATE COMPLETE:**
 The stable version of `Rdistance` is on CRAN (v.
 1.3.2, released 7/22/2015).
-We undertook a major update during summer/fall 2017 in preparation for two workshops that depend on `Rdistance`, and we are currently making final preparations before re-submitting to CRAN.
+The version available here is a major update and we are currently making final preparations before re-submitting to CRAN.
 Primary new features include:
 * point transect analysis (1.3.2 only allowed line transects)
 * covariates in the detection function (1.3.2 did not allow covariates).
 * non-parametric (smoothed) distance functions